WebexSamples/webex-ai-agents/AI_CookBook/docs/prompt-design.md

 For example, suppose the procedure requires the following steps:

 - Ask the user to provide the user ID
-- Validate the user through an authentication / authorization database check
+- Validate the user through an authentication database check
 - Ask the user what issue they are experiencing
 - Use an action to retrieve the user’s email address
 - Use an action to send a recap email